Kaelus/Rocky/README.md

 2. ndb-client needs to be installed.
    - `sudo apt-get update`
    - `sudo apt-get install nbd nbd-client`
-     - No for disconnecting all nbd-client devices.
+     - Choose default value, 'yes,' for disconnecting all nbd-client devices.

 3. Need to create a foundationdb volume in advance.
    - There is nbdfdb/nbdcli.jar to prepare a volume.